shyler-web/hiring-engine/README.md

 ## Setup
 ---

+### Step1:Clone the github repo
+### Step2:Place the camdidates.jsonl.gz file at the project root not doing so would throw error
-### First clone the github repo then do the following depending on comfortablibity with pip or uv
+### Intall dependencies depending on whether using pip or uv through the given commands
+### Run the command for ranking

 ---